sethtroisi/OEIS/A001235/README.md

 Rough code is done, see [A000049](../A000049/README.md) for two implemented ideas.

 1. Break `a^3 + b^3` into congruence classes (which have no overlap)
+1. Use `bitset<...>` for cache / RAM speed hash set.
-1. Enumerate in several passes so fewer removal passes are needed over the HashSet
+1. Enumerate in several passes to reduce removal passes needed over the hash set

 ## Results